ADF Logo

 “[So-called ‘gender-affirming care’] was not the answer,” Prisha says.
 “Their ‘care’ … left me broken, with extreme physical injuries and without my body parts.”

 Bad ideas have victims.
 Lies have victims.
 Stories like Prisha’s are preventable tragedies.
 They are stories of betrayal.
-But Prisha and other victims are speaking out and, God willing, the lies will continue to be exposed.
+But Prisha and other victims are speaking out and, praise God, the lies are continuing to be exposed.